Mid Mountains Legal Blog

 • distributing the balance of the assets in accordance with the deceased’s Will.

 The deceased’s assets are frozen until Probate has been granted.
-An Executor can access the deceased’s bank account only to pay funeral expenses and court fees relating to the grant of Probate.
+An executor can access the deceased’s bank account only to pay funeral expenses, legal expenses and court fees relating to the grant of probate.

-A grant of Probate is generally required unless the estate is small (less than say $15,000.00), or if the deceased held all their assets jointly with another person(s).
-Jointly held assets (e.g. real estate held as a joint tenant) are not transferred in accordance with the deceased’s Will: they become the surviving joint owner’s asset.
+A grant of probate is generally required unless the estate is small, or if the deceased held all their assets jointly with another person(s).
+Jointly held assets are not transferred in accordance with the deceased’s Will: they become the surviving joint owner’s asset.

-If a grant of Probate is required, the Executor must identify the deceased’s assets and liabilities.
-An application for Probate, setting out the deceased’s assets and liabilities and their values and other evidence relating to the death and the Will, is prepared and filed with the Court.
-If the Court is satisfied that the application relates to the deceased’s last Will, and is supported by evidence, it will generally grant Probate.
+If a grant of probate is required, the executor must identify the deceased’s assets and liabilities.
+An application for probate, setting out the deceased’s assets and liabilities, their values, and other evidence relating to the death and the Will, is prepared and electronically filed with the court.
+If the court is satisfied that the application relates to the deceased’s last Will, and is supported by evidence, it will generally grant probate.

-After Probate is granted, the Executor(s) can administer the estate, obtaining monies from financial institutions, selling or transferring property, paying debts and tax and distributing the proceeds of the estate in accordance with the Will.
+After probate is granted, the executor can administer the estate, obtaining monies from financial institutions, selling or transferring property, paying debts and tax and distributing the proceeds of the estate in accordance with the Will.

-• obtain expert accounting advice as to the estate’s tax liabilities, including Capital Gains Tax.
-The Executor could be personally liable for any unpaid tax.
+• obtain expert accounting advice as to the estate’s tax liabilities.
+The executor could be personally liable for any unpaid tax.

-• post a notice on the Court website that he or she is going to distribute the assets of the estate and giving anyone who believes they have a claim on the estate one month to make the claim.
-The law protects an Executor who posts such a notice from claims by creditors and other claimants of whom the Executor is unaware at the time of distribution.
-However, claims may be made against the beneficiaries (including the Executor if he or she is also a beneficiary) of the estate.
+• post a notice on the court website that he or she is going to distribute the assets of the estate and giving anyone who believes they have a claim on the estate one month to make the claim.
+The law protects an executor who posts such a notice from claims by creditors and other claimants of whom the executor is unaware at the time of distribution.

 Managing and administering an estate includes carrying out the deceased person’s wishes set out in the Will.